5 Ways to Create Less Waste on Vacation

 While plastic is a great product, it is also a very harmful product and I have come across a few ways to try and use less plastic, especially when traveling to countries where recycling is non-existant.

 This is a more graphic example of the plastic in the water right now!
 While not all countries are in a place to ensure no plastic becomes waste, the images of the garbage are undeniable.

 Like I mentioned above, do not use the little shampoo bottles.
 Bring your own from home, and If you do not want to travel with a full sized one, bring a reusable container.
 I do not even want to think about how many of these end up in the trash (or the ocean) every single day!
 More and more hotels (like Aura Accommodations in Rotorua, NZ) are moving to a full sized in-the-shower soap dispenser which costs less and prevents unnecessary waste.Shampoo bars are a great idea and will be coming with me on my next trip!

 While toothbrushes do not often get tossed during a trip, there are millions of them floating in our oceans.
 Billions in fact.
 4.7 billion toothbrushes are thrown into landfills or dumped into oceans each year.
 EACH YEAR! because of their density, they do not break up and can float for years.
 They make up a large part of the floating plastics in the ocean.
 A bamboo toothbrush will not contribute to this problem.

 3. Skip the plastic straw

 Another environmental problem is the plastic straw.
-Vancouver has become the first major city in Canada to ban the plastic straw as so many are never recycled and end up in landfills.
+Vancouver has become the first major city in Canada to ban the plastic straw and insisit on plastic free products as so many are never recycled and end up in landfills.
 When I recently visited New Zealand, I was impressed as to how many restaurants offered paper straws and my local coffee shop outside Vancouver uses biodegradable plastic straws for their drinks for customers who request a straw.
 An alternative would be a reusable metal straw.